kenticny/wechat-card/README-EN.md

 wechat-card
 ========================

-> Warning: this repo is to old that compared with the wechat official api, Please do the full test before use in production environment.
+> Warning: this repo is too old that compared with the wechat official api, Please do the full test before use in production environment.

 [![NPM](https://nodei.co/npm/wechat-card.png?downloads=true&downloadRank=true&stars=true)](https://nodei.co/npm/wechat-card/)